A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Fuzzy-rough uncertainty measure

 To quantify these differences, we use the membership values of instances in $U$ to the boundary regions using (i) the full set of features, and (ii) the set of features without including the protected feature $f_{i}$ (denoted by $\neg f_{i}$).
 Equation \eqref{eqn:global} shows how to compute the FRU value associated with the $k$-th decision class and the $i$-th protected feature,

 such that $\Delta^{+}_{B_{k}\neg f_{i}}(x) = \mu_{B_{k}}(x) - \mu_{B_{k} \neg f_{i}}(x)$ when the removal of the $i$-th feature increases the uncertainty.
 Otherwise, we will assume that $\Delta^{+}_{B_{k}\neg f_{i}}(x) = 0$.
 To lighten the notation, we denote the $k$-th boundary region $\mu_{BND(X_{k})}(x)$ with $\mu_{B_{k}}(x)$.
 Notice that the FRU measure is normalized by dividing by the fuzzy cardinality of the fuzzy-rough boundary region, thus leading to relative values that are not likely to be affected by class imbalance.
 Overall, the proposed granular measure is similar to computing the relevance of the protected feature to preserving the decision boundaries attached to the problem.
+Recall that in multiclass classification problems, the final FRU measure is the average FRU value of all decision classes.